tutuf/tutuf.github.io/index.md

 We are agile with a small 'a' - we work in small iterations that include frequent loops of understanding client requirements, coding, testing and deploying.
 We ask a lot of question to discern client's needs.

-To assure quality we do code reviews and automate tests.
-We focus on backend and we collaborate with UX designers, front-end developers, quality assurance and devops engineers.
+To assure quality we review our code and test it with automated suite.
+We focus on backend and collaborate with UX designers, front-end developers, quality assurance and devops engineers.

 Our development stack is [Ruby on Rails](https://rubyonrails.org/) and [PostgreSQL](https://postgresql.org/).
 We have worked with message queues and event logs (like [Kafka](https://kafka.apache.org/)).
 We know how to scale apps and integratate with third party API providers.
 We maintain several open source [ruby gems](https://github.com/tutuf/).